DoggyCraft/SeriousBusiness/README.md

 ---------
 The goal is to provide as many business and financial mechanics as possible for players while still maintaining a "making sense" balance towards survival gameplay:

-* Boring business jargon
+# Boring business jargon

+* Such as Disintermediation

-* Work in Sales/Marketing
+# Work in Sales/Marketing

- ...Set sell signs where customers can buy company products ...Set sales store location that customers can teleport to ...Broadcast advertisements in the server chat
+* Set sell signs where customers can buy company products
+* Set sales store location that customers can teleport to
+* Broadcast advertisements in the server chat

-* Work in Production
+# Work in Production

- ...Craft and produce the company products
+* Craft and produce the company products
- ...Set production (factory) location that all employees can teleport to ...Store items in a company chest.
+* Set production (factory) location that all employees can teleport to
+* Store items in a company chest.
 Instantly shared with rest of company.

-* Work in Management
+# Work in Management

- ...Register Headquarters in land with lower company taxes ...Register Sales stores in land with lower sales taxes ...Register up to 3 other sub-companies
+* Register Headquarters in land with lower company taxes
+* Register Sales stores in land with lower sales taxes
+* Register up to 3 other sub-companies
- ...Move money around to other companies to avoid taxes ...Hire people
+* Move money around to other companies to avoid taxes
+* Hire people
- ...Fire people
+* Fire people
- ...Rise to CEO
+* Rise to CEO
- ...Business-2-business contracts for import/export
+* Business-2-business contracts for import/export
- ...Get fined at contract breach
+* Get fined at contract breach
- ...Take loans in other companies
+* Take loans in other companies
-* A Cryptocoin alt-currency called "Nudes"
+# A Cryptocoin alt-currency called "Nudes"
-* Insurance
+# Insurance

- ...Provide life insurance policies to minecraft players
+* Provide life insurance policies to minecraft players
-* Shady business practices
+# Shady business practices

- ...Outragous bonuses
+* Outragous bonuses
- ...Find creative ways to avoid paying customers their insurance ...Money transferring to other companies to avoid taxation and legal investigations ...Produce crappy goods at a loss to force competitors out of business
+* Find creative ways to avoid paying customers their insurance
+* Money transferring to other companies to avoid taxation and legal investigations
+* Produce crappy goods at a loss to force competitors out of business

-* Law & Order system
+# Law & Order system

- ...Financial fines
+* Financial fines
- ...Bribes to reduce local land taxes
+* Bribes to reduce local land taxes
- ...Sabotage competing companies
+* Sabotage competing companies
- ...Accuse competing companies for any of the above and win!
+* Accuse competing companies for any of the above and win!

-* Trade company stock on the stock market
+# Trade company stock on the stock market
-* Manipulate the state of other companies and harvest the result on the stock market
+# Manipulate the state of other companies and harvest the result on the stock market

 Installation
 ---------